colinclement/banangram/README.md

-# Solve for Bananagram tree with any lexicon and set of tiles
+# Solve Bananagrams with any lexicon and set of tiles

 ## Usage: